JohnKnee3/Copy-Cat-Games/README.md

 ### How to Use
 * Enter: https://morning-spire-87893.herokuapp.com/ into your address bar.
-* Browse Copy Cat Games' store front as you wish.
+* Browse Copy Cat Games' storefront as you wish.
-* The header will allow the user to either enter into the store fronts's forum, Store, or Login.
+* The header will allow the user to either enter into the storefronts's forum, Store, or Login.
 * Creating an account and logging in will give the user exclusive access to features.
 * The store will link the user to the address where the user can purchase the chosen board game.
 * Once the user is logged in, the user can create comments on the storefront.
 As well as comment and post new threads in the forum.